 Roughly a third of "Skull Jam" copies were pressed on blue vinyl (the remainder are on black vinyl), so if this is important to you and you'd like to ensure you get one, order it here, since otherwise you're taking a chance in shops!
 Plus if you order here, there is no additional cost.

-Includes digital pre-order of Skull Jam.
+Includes unlimited streaming of Skull Jam

 Tracks 1 and 2 were recorded at the sessions for the Blue Orchids' "The Once And Future Thing" album, originally for a 7" single.

 Tracks 3 & 4 were recorded after a line-up shift that introduced Vince Hunt (formerly of Inca Babies and A Witness) on bass.

 It seemed to make more sense to create an EP from these two sessions, and this alleviated the problem of the "Hanging Man" being a bit too long to fit on one side of a 7" 45 without a severe loss of sound quality.

 "Skull Jam" felt like a classic 7" garage song - short and to the point, nearly, but not quite, careening out of control.

 "Hanging Man" was originally recorded for the debut Blue Orchids album, "The Greatest Hit (Money Mountain)" and has remained a staple of the live set, undergoing several mutations.
 Chris "Clunk" Connolly's motorik intro renewed the song.
 This version was recorded in a single take.

 "The Devil's Answer" was a UK #4 hit for the somewhat-forgotten Atomic Rooster back in 1971, visited here by the band solely for your entertainment!